 A depreciation and scrapping schedule prepared by a quantity surveyor is the best way to ensure that you are maximising your tax deductions for scrapping and new building works and assets, whilst remaining ATO compliant.

-For professional advice about claiming for scrapping of building works and assets, we recommend you speak with our team at Capital Claims Tax Depreciation on 1300 922 220.
+For professional advice about claiming for scrapping of building works Division 43 and plant and equipment assets Division 40, we recommend you speak with our team at Capital Claims Tax Depreciation on 1300 922 220.
+Or you can send an email to email@example.com.